 Universities & Colleges in Massachusetts

 Massachusetts experiences a humid continental climate with summers in the state is warm while the winters, cold and snowy.
-Boston is the most heavily populated areas of the state with 6.4 million people here.
-Out of the six New England states Massachusetts is the most populous with per capita personal income of $51,000 in the year 2008, which was the third highest in the US.
+Boston is is the most heavily populated areas of the state.
+The population of Massachusetts is around 6.9 million.
+Out of the six New England states Massachusetts is the most populous with per capita personal income of $66,000 in the year 2017, which was the third highest in the US.

 Massachusetts is considered to be the best state to study law and politics.
 In the past, many famous politicians like John Adams, John Quincy Adams, Oliver Holmes, John F. Kennedy and John Hancock have studied here.

 Massachusetts is home to some of the most prestigious universities in the US.
-There is a total of 188 college campuses in the state out of which 81 offer bachelor's degrees while in 74 colleges a student can pursue a graduate degree.
-Almost a quarter of the college is located in the Boston metro area, and therefore, Boston is rightly called the higher education capital of the nation.
+There is a total of 150+ college campuses in the state out of which 80+ offer bachelor's degrees while in 75+ colleges a student can pursue a graduate degree.
+Almost a quarter of the colleges are located in the Boston metro area, and therefore, Boston is rightly called the higher education capital of the nation.

 Harvard University is the oldest and the most prominent University in the country is located in the state.
-This university has 6,700 undergraduate students and 2,300 graduate as well as professional students.
+This university has 6,700 undergraduate students and 15,500 graduate students.
 It is known for offering quality education, comprising of the student to faculty ratio is 8:1.